IntrospectiveSystems/xGraph/Nexus/Proxy/README.md

 ### Parameters

-`Role:` _String_ - Set to either 'Client' or 'Server'.
+**Role**: _String_ - Set to either 'Client' or 'Server'.
 Determines the Proxy's operation mode.

-`Host:` _String_ - Set to the URL of the server the Proxy will connect to.
+**Host**: _String_ - Set to the URL of the server the Proxy will connect to.

-`Port:` _Integer_ - Set to the port to open as a server, or the port to connect to as a client.
+**Port**: _Integer_ - Set to the port to open as a server, or the port to connect to as a client.

-`Link:` _String_ - Used in Server mode to route incoming commands received over the TCP connection to another module in the system.
+**Link**: _String_ - Used in Server mode to route incoming commands received over the TCP connection to another module in the system.

 ### Input Commands